List of NFL players with chronic traumatic encephalopathy

-Effect on players
+CTE's effects on players

 Although the symptoms of CTE can vary, it doesn't directly cause death but instead changes personality and behavior, making a person not feel like themselves anymore.
 Players with CTE can become isolated from their friends.
 Sometimes they become unable to tell a story, carry on a conversation, or recognize their loved ones.
 One former player later found to have CTE described having headaches that felt like ice picks hitting his brain.

 Some former players with CTE suffer from memory loss and depression.
 Some players and those around them deal with their violent mood swings, rage, and paranoia.
 In some cases, damage to players' brains contributes to severe alcoholism leading to death.
 Two former NFL Man of the Year winners suffering from CTE symptoms have committed suicide by shooting themselves in the chest, with the intent of leaving their brains intact to be studied for the damage inflicted by football.

 Heisman Trophy winner and former NFL All-Pro Bo Jackson said in a 2017 interview with USA Today that if he had known about the risks associated with CTE, he would never have played football, and he discourages his children from doing so.
 In late 2017, former running back Larry Johnson, who holds the NFL record for most rushing attempts in a season, reported having symptoms akin to Aaron Hernandez, including memory blanks, suicidal thoughts and thoughts of committing violent acts.
 Although there is no way to positively diagnose CTE before death, Johnson believes he is living with the disease.

 The CEO of the Concussion Legacy Foundation states that "[l]ater stage CTE (stage 3 and 4) is associated with dementia, but early-stage CTE (stage 1 and 2) is more associated with what is called neurobehavioral dysregulation, which includes violent, impulsive, or explosive behavior, inappropriate behavior, aggression, rage, 'short fuse,' and lack of behavioral control."

 Each year of playing tackle football increases a player's risk of developing CTE by 30 percent.
 Family members and friends frequently struggle to try and provide care for former players with CTE, while the NFL has been criticized for not following through on its limited promises and not using basic tests to identify dementia in former players for its legal settlement.

 List

 Deceased players with CTE confirmed post-mortem

 A common definitive test currently can be made only by examining the brain tissue of a deceased victim.
-345 of 376 NFL players whose brains have been autopsied had CTE.
+In a 2023 study, 345 of 376 NFL players whose brains have been autopsied had CTE.

-As the vast majority of deceased former players never have specialized autopsies done on their brains -- the first such autopsy was not performed until 2002, and the families of most deceased players keep their autopsy results private -- the following list shows a small fraction of NFL players who have had CTE.
+As the vast majority of deceased former players never have specialized autopsies done on their brains—the first such autopsy was not performed until 2002, and the families of most deceased players keep their autopsy results private—the following list shows a small fraction of NFL players who have had CTE.
 The age listed to the right of many players' names is when their CTE symptoms began, as indicated in the referenced sources, although in some cases symptoms could have begun earlier.